kenjennings/Atari-Breakout76/README08Memory.md

 The second half of Page Zero ($80 to $FF) is primarily dedicated to the ROM cartridge program.
 This ordinarily means BASIC which uses most of the page.
 The remainder of the page belongs to the Floating Point library.

-The assembly language game will load from disk and there will be no ROM cartridge running in memory.
-The game will also not use any Floating-Point routines.
+This assembly language game will load from disk and there will be no ROM cartridge running in memory.
+The game will not use any Floating-Point routines.
 Therefore, all of this half of Page Zero is available to the program.

-A problem with Page Zero on non-Atari computers is how to initialize the values in Page Zero.
+A problem with Page Zero is how to initialize the values in Page Zero.
 Often this requires extra code to explicitly load and store values -- four bytes of instructions, data, and addresses are required to set one byte of Page Zero.

 ```asm
 TITLESPEED = $80